Credit rating agency: Subprime mortgage boom and crisis

 The Financial Crisis Inquiry Commission has described the Big Three rating agencies as "key players in the process" of mortgage securitization, providing reassurance of the soundness of the securities to money manager investors with "no history in the mortgage business".

-Credit rating agencies began issuing ratings for mortgage-backed securities (MBS) in the mid-1970s.
+Credit rating agencies began issuing ratings for mortgage-backed securities in the mid-1970s.
 In subsequent years, the ratings were applied to securities backed by other types of assets.
 During the first years of the twenty-first century, demand for highly rated fixed income securities was high.
 Growth was particularly strong and profitable in the structured finance industry during the 2001-2006 subprime mortgage boom, and business with finance industry accounted for almost all of the revenue growth at at least one of the CRAs (Moody's).

 From 2000 to 2007, Moody's rated nearly 45,000 mortgage-related securities as triple-A. In contrast only six (private sector) companies in the United States were given that top rating.